uahcyber/ctfwriteups/googlectf2020/basics/README.md

 * `memory[7]` = `1011000` = X
 * `memory[1]` = `0101010` = *

 Recall that `idx`, when being used to set the value of `memory[idx]` in the clock positive edge trigger, is incremented by 5.
 However, it is only a 3-bit value.
-To account for this, I wrote a simple C program that would increment an 8-bit integer `i` 100 times, mimicing the `for` loop in `main.cpp`, and then proceed to AND it with `111`, or `0x7`:
+To account for this, I wrote a simple C program that would increment an 8-bit integer `i` 100 times, mimicking the `for` loop in `main.cpp`, and then proceed to AND it with `111`, or `0x7`:

 ```c
 #include <stdio.h>